Wedding Photo Booth Alternatives: Better Guest Photos Without the Booth Line

 This approach generates more diverse, candid photos than a booth ever could.
 Guests move around the venue, interact with each other, and capture genuine moments.

-Gather Shot is the only major photo sharing platform with built-in scavenger hunts.
+Gather Shot includes built-in scavenger hunts.
 You create prompts in your dashboard, guests see them after scanning the QR code, and submissions are organized by challenge.

 Scavenger hunts work especially well at receptions with long gaps between events.
 They give guests something engaging to do while you keep the party energy high.

-Here is what each option actually costs for a typical wedding:
+Here is how each option compares for a typical wedding:

-For most couples, a QR code gallery (with or without a DIY station) delivers the best results per dollar spent.
+For most couples, a QR code gallery with or without a DIY station delivers the strongest mix of coverage, flexibility, and guest participation.

 How to Combine Photo Booth Alternatives